 – ISDN requires you purchase costly equipment in order to run it

 Personally, the feature I like best about SourceConnect over ISDN is that a forgetful recording engineer or intern can leave the SourceConnect connection on over a long weekend after patching with Honolulu for a recording session, for instance, and not rack up a $8500 bill as I repeatedly experienced with ISDN.
-It’s a drag, and unfortunately I don’t know a single studio that hadn’t experienced the very same at least once.
+It’s a drag, and unfortunately I don’t know a single studio that hadn’t experienced the very same at least once or twice.
 (It can bury a small business in a single session, if you’re not careful.)

 In the UK and most of Europe, ipDTL is an equivalent patching option to SourceConnect.
 Both offer the most significant advancement in seamlessly patching one studio to another.
 And while you can connect SourceConnect to ISDN, unfortunately there’s no digital bridge to connect SourceConnect with ipDTL.
 (Yet.)